ericcornelissen/wordrow/README.md

 Everything *wordrow* does can be achieved with existing tools, e.g. with [sed], simple scripts, or even just a text editor.
 However, *wordrow* aims to make it easy to do text replacements in batch and continuously.
-Using a simple syntax to define mappings, you can improve what you writing quickly and continuously.
+Using a simple syntax to define mappings, you can improve what you write quickly and every time you safe a file.

 ## Usage